claire-west/svstudio-manual/docs/advanced/groups.md

     Modifying a Group
 </video>

+Group instances are treated as separate vocal lines, and therefore do not smoothly transition between one another even when directly adjacent to notes from another group or the parent track.

 ## Pitch Offset

 If your song has a key change but multiple phrases before and after that point are otherwise identical, you can add a pitch offset to individual instances of the group.